📖 About

 ABSTRACT: SounderPy is a simple, open-source Python package for retrieving and plotting vertical profile (sounding) data.
 Built for simplicity and reliability for all uses and users, this project’s goal is to provide a uniform method for sounding analysis across multiple data types.
 Severe weather analysis and forecasting requires a sound comprehension of thermodynamic and kinematic properties of the environment.
 SounderPy makes this possible with robust access to data and custom visualizations.
 The tool creates complex yet effective sounding and hodograph plots with high readability which are designed specifically for severe weather analysis and forecasting.
 SounderPy is capable of retrieving and plotting model forecast data, observed radiosonde data, Aircraft Communications Addressing and Reporting System (ACARS) observation data, and model reanalysis data.
 All of this functionality can be completed in three simple lines of code or less, making SounderPy an accessible tool for both Python experts and novices.
 A number of scientific Python libraries build the base of SounderPy’s efficient and durable functionality, such as NumPy, Matplotlib, xarray, Metpy, and SHARPpy.
 SounderPy is available through GitHub and PyPi and is distributed under an MIT license.

 SounderPy has been used by several institutions.
-For example, this tool has been implemented by the Des Moines, Columbia, and Grand Rapids National Weather Service Offices, the State University of New York at Albany, Mississippi State University, the University of North Dakota, and others.
-Many students at various universities have used SounderPy in projects and papers, such as students at Ohio State University, Central Michigan University & Rizal Technological University.
+For example, this tool has been implemented by the Des Moines, Columbia, Grand Forks, Little Rock, Omaha, & Grand Rapids National Weather Service Offices, the State University of New York at Albany, Mississippi State University, the University of North Dakota, and others.
+Many students at various universities have used SounderPy in projects, posters, and papers, such as students at The University of Oklahoma, Ohio State University, Central Michigan University, Iowa State University, & Rizal Technological University.

 ☕ SounderPy is an open-source package developed on my own time.
 If you would you like to support continued SounderPy development, consider “Buying me a coffee”! ☕